This post may be sponsored or contain affiliate links. All opinions remain our own.(Full disclosure)

 Let us say that you have successfully reduced the amount of your net carb intake to 20-50 grams per day.

-To replace the calorie from the carbs, you eat other foods which are high in protein, for example, like nuts or seeds.
+To replace the calorie from the carbs, you eat other foods that are high in protein, for example, nuts or seeds.

 Unfortunately, many people miscalculate the number of calories you get from these healthy foods.

 Even those who do control portion sizes, nuts are easily overeaten coupled with it being pretty high in calories.

 Please do not misinterpret me as eating whole and healthy foods are the main goal to become a stronger person.